jmhellsten/deep_learning/README.md

-# This folder includes exercises from JAMK deep learbing corse
+# This folder includes exercises from JAMK deep learning corse

+## Topic: Using the Keras Functional API

+## Topic: Using the Keras Functional API

 ## Topic: Using the Keras Functional API